pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 1. Once your raw data are moved into the predefined structure, your data need to be converted into the **BIDS** format (see [BIDS]) by using the tools available in the cluster.
 [BIDS]: ../research-data-management/bids.md

+## Data Version Control

+One of the most important aspects of data management is to keep track of the evolution of your data.
+This task might be particularly error prone if done manually, it is, thus, advisable to use a systematic and automated approach.</b>
+As for software development also data can be tracked via **version control**.
+There are not many version control tools dedicated to data, the main one is [Datalad](https://www.datalad.org/), which in the last years has been heavily adopted in cognitive neuroscience research.</b>
+Datalad does not simply track the changes of your data, but also records their relationships.
+Beyond that, the datalad ecosystem includes other tools that can help you to make your science reproducible and collaborative.

+The best way to start with Datalad is to go through the [Datala-handbook](https://handbook.datalad.org/en/latest/).
+Dalalad is natively used through the command line, like [git](https://git-scm.com/), but for those who are less comfortable with the terminal there is also a [**GUI version**](http://docs.datalad.org/projects/gooey/en/latest/).